squid-cache/squid-cache.github.io/SquidFaq/SquidMemory.rst

 }}}
 If your RSS (Resident Set Size) value is much lower than your process size, then your cache performance is most likely suffering due to Paging.
 See also ../CacheManager

+== Why does Squid use so much cache memory? ==

+It can appear that a machine running Squid is using a huge amount of memory "cached Mem"

+{{{
+ KiB Mem:   4037016 total,  3729152 used,   307864 free,   120508 buffers
+ KiB Swap:  8511484 total,        0 used,  8511484 free.
+2213580 cached Mem
+}}}

+This is normal behaviour in Linux - everything that's once read from disk is cached in RAM, as long as there is free memory.
+If the RAM is needed in another way, the cache in memory will be reduced.
+See also [[https://www.linuxatemyram.com/]]

+Machines running Squid can show unusual amounts of this disk I/O caching happening because Squid caches contain a lot of files and access them randomly.

 == My Squid process grows without bounds. ==
 You might just have your SquidConf:cache_mem parameter set too high.
 See ''What can I do to reduce Squid's memory usage?'' below.